8 unstable releases (3 breaking)

 • -W: Modality Worklist Information Model – FIND

-There are two non-exclusive ways to specify a DICOM query:
+There are three non-exclusive ways to specify a DICOM query:

 Passing a DICOM query object file

-You may optionally start by providing a DICOM query object as a file.
+You may optionally provide a path to a DICOM query object file to bootstrap your query object, otherwise you start with an empty one.
 There are currently no tools in DICOM-rs to assist in the process of creating these objects, but one can convert DCMTK DICOM data dumps into compatible DICOM query objects, or write these tools yourself.

 dicom-findscu PACS@pacs.example.com:1045 --study query.dcm